neuronudgeai/FG-Sales-Agent-Ecosystem/README.md

 ## License

-This repository is proprietary to **First Genesis**.
+This repository is proprietary to **NeuroNudge AI**.
 All rights reserved.